josephedward/streamlit-secure-context/README.md

 - Embeds the secure-context component in the page, enforcing COOP, COEP, and CSP headers.
 - Spins up a sandboxed iframe and injects a Web Worker for off-main-thread ML inference.
 - On clicking 'Run Inference', loads the model, runs inference on your inputs, and returns the result to the Streamlit app for display.
+- Logs any security policy violations (CSP/COEP/COOP) to the browser console in real time.

 Follow these steps for an end-to-end demonstration of the secure ML inference pipeline: